xrherbito-prog/Q1-CS2-Project-Herbito-Balmonte.PDF/README.md

 Project Title: Task Roulette

 Project Description

 This project aims to help indecisive people to decide on which chore/schoolwork they should do first

 Features

-Enter task name
+•Enter task name

-Enter due date/time of the task
+•Enter due date/time of the task

-Oraganizes the tasks under a specific category Shuffles the tasks
+•Oraganizes the tasks under a specific category

+•Shuffles the tasks

-Marks the task green when done
+•Marks the task green when done

 How to Run the Program

-Open the Prpoect File
+1. Open the Prpoect File

-Run the program by pressing F5 or clicking 'Run' Follow the on-screen instructions to enter task names and dates
+2. Run the program by pressing F5 or clicking 'Run'

+3. Follow the on-screen instructions to enter task names and dates

 ##Example Output

 Categories